weihanglo/worklogs/.guides/weekly-summary.md

 **Skip:**

 - Cargo submodule updates in rust-lang/rust
-- Work already documented elsewhere in the week
+- Work already documented elsewhere in the week (should compile them)

 **If uncertain:** Mark TODO and ask user.